YonarRamos/movies-app/README.md

 ## How you will do it?
 You need to complete all the items listed before and push the changes to a new branch.
 That branch must be named ``[NameSurname]``

+# Response
+all items were completed in a simple way in order to demonstrate technical ability

+please run npm install on both back and front since some new dependencies were installed

+login credentials:
+username: Disney
+password: 1234